 Help prevent rounded shoulders and relieve tension with some chest-opening shoulder circles.

-While seated, rotate your shoulders backwards and down, trying to make the biggest circles you can.
-And breathe.
+While sitting down, circle your shoulders backwards and down, trying to make the biggest circles you can.
+Remember to keep breathing.

 Leg extensions are great for strengthening your thigh muscles, which will come in handy during active labour.

 Start by tightening your tummy muscles.
 It’s a good idea to do this before doing any exercise or lifting anything heavy.

 - sit on a chair, feet hip width apart; toes, knees and hips facing forwards; shoulders back down